datawire/forge-tutorials/deploy-service/finish.md

 Congratulations!

-In this scenario, we've introduced three key concepts:
+In this scenario, we've shown how you get source running in Kubernetes.
+This involves three basic concepts:

 * the container, which encapsulates your service and all its runtime dependencies, as defined in a `Dockerfile`
 * the container registry, which hosts your Docker images